 Galvanized.
 Some products available in ZMAX® or HDG coating.
 See Corrosion Information.

 Post bases do not provide adequate resistance to prevent members from rotating about the base and therefore are not recommended for non-top-supported installations (such as fences or unbraced carports).

-Embed into wet concrete up to the bottom of the 1" standoff base plate.
+Embed into wet concrete, ensuring complete consolidation, up to the bottom of the 1" standoff base plate.
 A 2" minimum side cover is required to obtain the full load.
 Holes in the bottom of the straps allow for free concrete flow.